feathery-org/slate/source/index.html.md

 fields | Object | A mapping from field identifier (ID or Internal ID) to associated field values to create.
 For a signature field, pass `{"file": <base64 string>, "name": <file name>}` user_id | Optional String | A new or existing user ID.
-If not provided, a random ID will be generated and returned. forms | Optional String[] | An array of form IDs to initialize submissions for complete | Optional Boolean | A boolean value to indicate if this  submission will be set as a form completion.
-Default to false if not provided
+If not provided, a random ID will be generated and returned. forms | Optional String[] | An array of form IDs to initialize submissions for complete | Optional Boolean | If this submission is complete or incomplete.
+If the submission already exists and this flag is not specified, the completion status will not be changed.

 ### Response Body
 Same as request body parameters